nicsig/config/bin/README.md

+# Do *not* version control youtube-dl!

+It's a binary, so there's nothing to compare between 2 different versions.
+And it's big, so it probably dramatically increases the size of the repo.

-# Why is there a cloc binary here?
+# Why is there a cloc script here?

-Atm, the cloc binary installed through the ubuntu repo is too old, and sometimes fails to compute the number of lines of code in a repo (such as Vim):
+Atm, the cloc script installed through the ubuntu repo is too old, and sometimes fails to compute the number of lines of code in a repo (such as Vim):

     Can't use an undefined value as an ARRAY reference at /usr/bin/cloc 1498